Emarioo/BetterThanBatch/docs/guide/27-Compile time execution.md

 Generate bytecode for functions without `#run` allows us to avoid a dependency tree because if a run directive is executed and a function call refers to a function that hasn't been generated, then we know that function contains a `#run` directive which could cause a circular dependency.
 In any case, the function call isn't resolved, the virtual machine returns with an error.
 We print an error message and the call stack and where execution failed (print the name of the function with the run directive we encountered) and we live happy ever after, no bugs.

 The compiler uses multiple threads and so does compile time execution.
 Therefore run directives can be computed in any order.

+Compile time evaluation has one restrictions which is returning pointers.
+Allocating heap at compile time and returning it is not allowed since that pointer isn't available at runtime.
+Any pointer that points to the data section is allowed however.
+The compiler will print an error message when this isn't the case.
+Returning a string is allowed because it lives in the data section.
+Returning a function pointer to a function defined in the program is also allowed.

 ## Corner cases